Destruction of Warsaw

-The destruction of Warsaw was Nazi Germany's substantially effected razing of the city in late 1944, after the 1944 Warsaw Uprising of the Polish resistance.
-The uprising infuriated German leaders, who decided to destroy the city as retaliation.
+The destruction of Warsaw was Nazi Germany's razing of the city in late 1944, after the 1944 Warsaw Uprising of the Polish resistance.
+The uprising infuriated German leaders, who decided to destroy the city in retaliation.

-The German razing of the city had long been planned.
+The razing of the city had long been planned.
 Warsaw had been selected for destruction and major reconstruction as part of the Nazis' planned Germanization of Central Europe, under the Nazi Generalplan Ost.
 However, by late 1944, with the war clearly lost, the Germans had abandoned their plans of colonizing the East.
 Thus, the destruction of Warsaw did not serve any military or colonial purpose; it was carried out solely as an act of reprisal.

 German forces dedicated an unprecedented effort to razing the city, destroying 80–90% of Warsaw's buildings, including the vast majority of museums, art galleries, theaters, churches, parks, and historical buildings such as castles and palaces.
 They deliberately demolished, burned, or stole an immense part of Warsaw's cultural heritage.
 After the war, extensive work was put into rebuilding the city according to pre-war plans and historical documents.

+The destruction of Warsaw was practically unparalleled in the Second World War, with it being noted that "Perhaps no city suffered more than Warsaw during World War II", with historian Alexandra Richie stating that "The destruction of Warsaw was unique even in the terrible history of the Second World War".

 Prewar plan of destruction

-On June 20, 1939, while Adolf Hitler was visiting an architectural bureau in Würzburg am Main, he noticed a project of a future German town – Neue deutsche Stadt Warschau.
+On June 20, 1939, while Adolf Hitler was visiting an architectural bureau in Würzburg am Main, he noticed a project of a future German town – Neue deutsche Stadt Warschau ("New German city of Warsaw").
 According to the Pabst Plan, Warsaw was to be turned into a provincial German city of 130,000.
-Third Reich planners drafted precise drawings outlining a historic "Germanic" core where a select few landmarks would be saved such as the Royal Castle which would serve as Hitler's state residence.
+Third Reich planners drafted precise drawings outlining a historic "Germanic" core where a select few landmarks would be saved, such as the Royal Castle which would serve as Hitler's state residence.
 The Plan, which was composed of 15 drawings and a miniature architectural model, was named after German army architect Friedrich Pabst who refined the concept of destroying a nation's morale and culture by destroying its physical and architectural manifestations.
 The design of the actual new German city over the site of Warsaw was devised by Hubert Gross.
 The aftermath of the failure of the Warsaw Uprising presented an opportunity for Hitler to begin to realize his pre-war conception.